singlebeam/minibolt-sb/bonus-guides/lightning/lndg.md

 ### Lightning explorer

-Although there is not yet a self-hosted, private, lightning explorer, the Mempool lightning explorer offers a better lightning explorer than 1ML and is probably less likely to log your IP address.
+Although as of this writing there is not yet a self-hosted, private, lightning explorer, the Mempool lightning explorer offers a better lightning explorer than 1ML and is probably less likely to log your IP address.

-* Find the "Graph URL" option and paste the following value:
+* Find the `Graph URL` option
   * if you don't want to leak your IP address, delete the content of the box and leave it empty
   * if you want to use Mempool, enter: `https://mempool.space/lightning`.
-As an additional privacy step, you may consider running through a vpn.
+As an additional privacy step, you may consider running through a VPN.